CzrCristian/Portfolio/Enterprise_infrastructure/README.md

 Before you begin, ensure you have the following tools installed on your machine:
 - Docker
 - Terraform
+- Vagrant
+- Kubernetes

 ## Docker Setup
+If you want to run one or more Docker containers independently of the full infrastructure, use the following commands:

 To build and run the jump container: